insideout/ai/_posts/2020-01-22-google-boss-pichai-advocates-for-artificial-intelligence-regulation.md

         width: 980
         height: 551
   - title: "Alphabet, Google CEO: Artificial intelligence needs to be regulated"
     excerpt: "Recent developments, however, indicate Brussels and Washington might not be on the exact same page when it comes to artificial intelligence.
-In early January, the Trump administration rolled out new light-touch guidelines for regulating driverless cars and ..."
+In early January, the Trump administration rolled out new light-touch guidelines for regulating driverless cars and trucks —a move to advance a light-touch approach to tech regulation that contrasts with ..."
     publishedDateTime: 2020-01-20T12:36:00Z
     webUrl: "https://www.politico.eu/article/alphabet-google-ceo-artificial-intelligence-needs-to-be-regulated/"
     ampWebUrl: "https://www.politico.eu/article/alphabet-google-ceo-artificial-intelligence-needs-to-be-regulated/amp/"